 - A167 Cock of the North, Neville's Cross (grass area to the front of the apartment block)

 - Langley Park to Kaysburn roundabout (section of roadside verge)

 - A693 Oxhill, Stanley (section of grass verges opposite Eden Terrace)

 - A693 Beamish roundabout and part of adjacent roadside verge

-Not only were the wild flowers eye-catching and provided a beautiful splash of colour, they were also haven habitats for pollinators like bees and butterflies.
+Not only are the wild flowers eye-catching, they provide a beautiful splash of colour and are a haven habitats for pollinators like bees and butterflies.

 If you have any queries or questions about our wild flower planting scheme, please contact us.